shruti0809-raj/Autonomous-Systems-Safety/README.md

 # Autonomous Systems Safety
 ### Ethical Decision-Making in Self-Driving Systems

 Autonomous systems are increasingly being deployed in environments where decisions can have direct consequences on human life.
-In such settings, decision-making is not purely technical—it reflects underlying ethical frameworks, trade-offs, and assumptions about how harm should be distributed.
+In such settings, decision-making is not purely technical it reflects underlying ethical frameworks, trade-offs, and assumptions about how harm should be distributed.

 This project explores how different moral decision-making models behave in high-stakes autonomous driving scenarios, and how these behaviors change when systems interact with each other.